Two students crouched down in front of a row of cows in the Dairy Centre

 Your final degree classification will be based on marks gained in your second and third years of study.

-In your first year, you will take 120 credits in core modules.
+Each year you will take 120 credits in modules.
 As a guide, one credit equals approximately 10 hours of work.
 You will spend around half of your time in lectures, seminars and practicals.
-The remaining time will be independent study.
+The remaining time will be for independent study.

 Overview